Bankruptcy: Attorney-Client Privilege and Work Product

 Faculty

-Gregory W. Werkheiser,
+Gregory W. Werkheiser

 Partner

-Morris Nichols Arsht & Tunnell, Wilmington, Del.
+Morris Nichols Arsht & Tunnell

 He has substantial experience representing debtors and creditors in bankruptcy and out-of-court restructurings.
 He focuses his practice on restructuring, advising fiduciaries and managers for distressed enterprises, bankruptcy acquisitions and transactions, committee representations, DIP financing, representation of lenders to bankrupt or distressed companies and bankruptcy-related litigation.